FREE MASTERCLASS

 Long Term Goals

-There’s a common misconception that eLearning is only good for short-term, task-based goals rather than long term goals.
-This is primarily because of the microlearning set up of many eLearning courses.
+There’s a common misconception that eLearning is only good for short-term, task-based goals rather than long-term goals.
+This is primarily because of the microlearning setup of many eLearning courses.
 However, this couldn’t be farther from the truth.
 First of all, you can use eLearning courses to supplement in-person professional development. eLearning can put reading material into practice, allowing employees to try out the skills that they’ve learned in training. eLearning gives the opportunity for repetition and incorporates quizzes to test knowledge, reinforcing what employees have learned to make sure they really know it.

 Second of all, eLearning courses may be shorter in form, but they can be implemented over a longer period of time to chip away at long term goals.
 Short eLearning sessions doesn’t mean you can only use them for task-based skills.
 It means you can break down information into bite-sized pieces so employees can learn little by little and slowly implement key takeaways into their work.
 This includes value-based learning objectives like the next two we’ll discuss - communication and engagement.
 Long term eLearning classes are available for those who wish to receive certificates or degrees.
 Major benefits include flexibility in a schedule and the ability to learn remotely, from virtually anywhere.